austinmurn23-saige/SemesterProject/README.md

     RemoveWords ..> TextAnalyzer : provides data to VocabRichness ..> TextAnalyzer : provides analysis
     SentimentAnalyzer ..> TextAnalyzer : provides analysis

-## Milestone 3
+## Milestone 3 – User Interaction and Dataset Expansion

+### Purpose of Milestone 3

 The purpose of Milestone 3 is to make the text analysis application interactive and user-driven.
-Unlike previous milestones, which focused on data processing and analysis, Milestone 3 requires the application to allow an end user to control which data is analyzed and to extend the dataset without modifying the source code.
+Unlike previous milestones, which focused on data preprocessing and analysis, Milestone 3 requires the application to allow an end user to control which data is analyzed and to extend the dataset without modifying the source code.

-How we met:
+---

+### Initial Milestone 3 Implementation (Partial Completion)

 In the initial version of Milestone 3, the application included a text-based command-line interface (CLI) that allowed users to interact with the system and trigger analysis on selected topics.

 Specifically:

-The program displayed a CLI menu
+- The program displayed a CLI menu

-Users selected a topic by entering a numeric option
+- Users selected a topic by entering a numeric option

-The system executed the full analysis pipeline for the chosen topic
+- The system executed the full analysis pipeline for the chosen topic

-Results were displayed directly in the console
+- Results were displayed directly in the console

-Improvements:
+This implementation satisfied the requirement for a text-based user interface and user-triggered analysis, but topic selection and dataset expansion were limited by hard-coded logic.

+---

+### Improvements and Final Milestone 3 Implementation

-The Main class was refactored to remove all hard-coded topic selections and instead dynamically load available topics from the /articles directory at runtime.
+The `Main` class was refactored to remove all hard-coded topic selections and instead dynamically load available topics from the `/articles` directory at runtime.

 This improvement allows end users to:

-Select any topic discovered in the data library
+- Select any topic discovered in the data library

-Add new topics without modifying source code
+- Add new topics without modifying source code

-Interact with the application through a scalable, menu-driven CLI
+- Interact with the application through a scalable, menu-driven CLI

-The refactoring improves extensibility, maintainability, and fully satisfies the Milestone 3 requirement for user-driven topic selection.
+This refactoring improves extensibility, maintainability, and fully satisfies the Milestone 3 requirement for user-driven topic selection.

+---

+### Runtime Article Addition Through the CLI

+The application now supports adding new articles directly through the command-line interface.

+The process works as follows:
+- Users are prompted to enter a topic name
+- Users paste the article text directly into the terminal
+- Pressing **ENTER on an empty line** signals the end of input
+- The article is saved as a `.txt` file in the corresponding topic directory

+This approach follows the approved “easy option,” avoiding operating system–specific file path issues while still allowing full user-provided data input.

+---

+### Immediate Analysis of Newly Added Articles

+Once a new article is added:
+- The topic dataset is reloaded from disk
+- The analysis pipeline is immediately re-executed
+- Results reflect both existing and newly added articles in the same program execution

+This ensures real-time feedback and confirms that the new data is successfully integrated into the system.

+---

+### Analysis Output

+For any selected topic, the application outputs:
+- Total word count
+- Unique word count
+- Top-frequency words
+- Vocabulary richness
+- Lexicon-based sentiment classification (positive, negative, or neutral)